 Add Users

 Add the user accounts that will be migrated to the project.
-This may be done in several ways, depending on the size of the project.
-Steps for each option are in the accordion below, simply click to show the option you select and follow the guidance there.
+Depending on the project's size, this may be done in several ways.
+You can find the steps for each option in the accordions below by selecting the option you selected.

 For larger migrations, we recommend either using the Autodiscover or Bulk Add option.